lxc exec vs ssh

 want to exit.
 Sorry, you are out of luck.
 Well, you were.

-The first, and naive approach is obviously to simply close stdout
+The first, and naive approach is obviously to simply close stdout as soon as

 you detect that the foreground program (e.g. the shell) has exited.
 Not quite